mksaraf/kubernetes-lab-tutorial/content/users.md

     default-token-xr7kb   kubernetes.io/service-account-token   3         3d
     nginx-token-9dx47     kubernetes.io/service-account-token   3         22m

-This token is used to authenticate the service account against the API server.
-To achieve token creation, we have to pass a service account private key file to the token controller in the controller-manager via the ``--service-account-private-key-file`` option to sign generated service account tokens.
+Service accounts are tied to a set of credentials stored as secrets which are mounted into pods allowing in cluster processes to authenticate the service account against the API server.

+To achieve token creation for service accounts, we have to pass a private key file to the controller-manager via the ``--service-account-private-key-file`` option to sign generated service account tokens.
 Similarly, we have to pass the corresponding public key to the API server using the ``--service-account-key-file`` option.

 *Please, note that each time the public and private certificate keys change, we have to delete the service accounts, including the default service account for each namespace.*